intermine/im-docs/docs/get-started/tutorial/webapp.rst

 1. Log in as the superuser
 2. Change the last part of the URL in your browser to be `showProperties.do`, e.g. http://localhost:8080/test/showProperties.do

 This is  list of all properties in all configuration files that are used in your webapp.
-Search for `project.sitePrefix` and you should see your new value.
+Search for `project.subTitle` and you should see your new value.